Jump to recipe →

 • Use challah in place of brioche.
 Challah is another type of tasty, buttery bread that makes wonderful French toast.

-• Skip the maple syrup in the recipe and use double the amount of brown sugar.
-Your French toast will be just as sweet and flavorful.
+• Skip the maple syrup in the recipe, and use double the amount of brown sugar.
+Your French toast will be just as sweet and flavorful!

-• Add whipped cream, chocolate chips, extra maple syrup or some sliced fruit to the top of the French toast.
+• Add whipped cream, chocolate chips, extra maple syrup, or some sliced fruit to the top of the French toast.
 Not only will it look amazing, but it will add even more great flavor to your breakfast plate.

-How to Make Brioche French Toast
+How to Make Brioche French Toast Casserole

-1. Prep the pan: Start by pouring the melted butter into the casserole dish and sprinkling brown sugar in the bottom of the pan.
+1. Prep the pan: Start by pouring the melted butter into a casserole dish and sprinkling brown sugar in the bottom of the pan.
 This will give your brioche French toast a sugary crust that is irresistible.

 2. Line up the bread: Line up the slices of brioche in the casserole dish.
 You can overlap the bread in the pan; just make it look pretty and get all the bread in!